logicalclocks/hops-docs/docs/installation_guide/platforms/vagrant.rst

 * vagrant-disksize plugin
 * virtualbox

+Also you need to run `vagrant plugin install vagrant-disksize` before continuing with the installation.

 The first step to setup the whole Hopsworks stack is to clone `karamel-chef` cookbook which will orchestrate the running of the